worldline/openshift-cartridge-tomcat/README.md

 # OpenShift Tomcat Community Cartridge

+## Use it

+In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/github/worldline/openshift-cartridge-tomcat

+## How this cartridge was created

 This cartidge was forked from https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-jbossews

 Every JbossEWS reference was removed and replaced by tomcat.